• Skip to main content

 Helpful tips

-Reheating - To reheat from frozen, let it thaw in the fridge overnight, or on the countertop for a few hours.
-You can then proceed on heating it in a pan or in the microwave, adding a splash of water if fried rice appears dry.
+Reheating - To reheat from frozen, let it thaw in the fridge overnight or on the countertop for a few hours.
+You can then heat it in a pan or microwave, adding a splash of water if the fried rice appears dry.

 Nutrition